mhyee/resume/README.markdown

 Resume
 ======

-.This resume system stores content in a YAML file and uses Ruby's ERB templating system to handle format and layout.
+This resume system stores content in a YAML file and uses Ruby's ERB templating system to handle format and layout.
 Currently, the three templates implemented are HTML, LaTeX, and plain text.
 You can use pdflatex to create a PDF file from the generated LaTeX file.